 BRINGING OPERA TO LIFE

-Francesco Izzo brings to the world of opera a unique range of experience and expertise.
-Praised by the legendary baritone Giuseppe Taddei as a pianist who "breathes with the singer" and recognised in The New York Times as the one who "keeps the [Festival Verdi]'s musicology current," Francesco is committed to developing and sharing knowledge and understanding of Italian repertoire from baroque to verismo, with a particular focus on Giuseppe Verdi.
-Francesco devotes his time to training a new generation of scholars and performers and inspiring and informing the work of singers, conductors, and stage directors.
+Francesco Izzo brings to opera a distinctive combination of scholarly insight and practical expertise.
+Praised by the legendary baritone Giuseppe Taddei as a pianist who "breathes with the singer" and recognised in The New York Times as the one who "keeps the [Festival Verdi]'s musicology current," he is dedicated to advancing understanding of Italian opera from Baroque to verismo, with particular emphasis on belcanto and Giuseppe Verdi.